aklump/easy-perms/knowledge/pages/general/install.md

     }
     ```

-2. Then run `composer require --dev aklump/easy-perms:@dev`
+2. Then run `composer require aklump/easy-perms`
 3. Proceed to installing the controller.

 ## Install Stand-Alone